 Children who have developed a growth mindset tend to be more resilient, handling challenges better and pushing themselves passed obstacles.
 Maker education fosters this Growth Mindset because of it’s emphasis on not knowing the solution to a problem and then developing and learning through the process: “It’s not just a matter of what you know, it’s a matter of taking risks and perhaps failing and learning from those failures.”
 Learning how to fail – and subsequently picking yourself up, reflecting and trying again – is a crucial skill for navigating our constantly changing world.

 Learning-by-doing not only helps children become resilient in the face of challenges, it also works to develop character and a sense of purpose:

 “That is one of the most important outcomes a maker educator sees…Learning how to make things, being involved in maker-centered education, helps young people develop a sense of agency in the world, a sense that they can change the world.”

 At the heart of making is the concept that all students are creators.
 Rather than memorizing facts to regurgitate on a test, young makers are encouraged to bring what they know to a problem in order to solve it or to use their skills to design and build a project.
-Whether it’s hacking stuffed animals to incorporate LED lights or designing laser cut cars to race, these activities are important precisely for the reason that they instil a sense of confidence in the child’s ability to act on their environment.
+Whether it’s designing and building a pinball machine from scratch or bringing to life a computer-generated design on a 3D Printer, these activities are important precisely for the reason that they instil a sense of confidence in the child’s ability to act on their environment.

 3) Deepens Social and Emotional Skills